 Jan and I consistently found that people’s timelines change depending on how resourceful or unresourceful they feel.

-(How resourceful a person feels may have little or nothing to do with how resourceful they actually are.
-An unresourceful person who tries an activity they think they can’t do often discovers they can.
-It may even prove easy!)
+Note: How resourceful a person feels may have little or nothing to do with how resourceful they actually are.
+An unresourceful person who tries an activity they think they can’t do often discovers that in reality, they can do it.
+It may even prove easy!